argoproj/argoproj/community/membership.md

 - They can be assigned to issues and PRs, and people can ask members for reviews with a `/cc @username`.

-**Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary *reviewer* for the subproject that they are active in.
+**Note:** members who frequently contribute code are expected to proactively perform code reviews and work towards becoming a primary _reviewer_ for the subproject that they are active in.

 ### Maintainers

 Reviewers, approvers and leads are considered maintainers.

+Argo maintainers have access to a free [GitHub Copilot Enterprise](https://contribute.cncf.io/blog/2025/12/16/github-copilot-enterprise-for-maintainers/) license provided by CNCF.
+The bundle includes:

+- **Copilot Coding Agent** – An autonomous agent that acts as a virtual pair programmer.
+Assign it complex tasks (e.g. refactoring a module or fixing a bug) and it will attempt to implement the solution.
+- **Copilot Code Review** – Analyzes pull requests to identify bugs, suggest improvements, and ensure code consistency before human review.
+- **Contextual Chat** – Ask questions about your specific project and receive answers grounded in your codebase and documentation.

+To apply, submit a request via the [CNCF Service Desk](https://servicedesk.cncf.io/) under the _Program Management_ category and provide your GitHub handle.

 #### Reviewer